Arista Networks Inc (ANET)'s Winning Formula: Financial Metrics

 Understanding Arista Networks Inc Business

-Arista Networks Inc, with a market cap of $76.28 billion and sales of $5.60 billion, is a networking equipment provider that primarily sells Ethernet switches and software to data centers.
-Its marquee product is its extensible operating system, or EOS, that runs a single image across every single one of its devices.
-The firm operates as one reportable segment.
-It has steadily gained market share since its founding in 2004, with a focus on high-speed applications.
-Arista counts Microsoft and Meta Platforms as its largest customers and derives roughly three quarters of its sales from North America.
+Arista Networks Inc, with a market cap of $78.41 billion and sales of $5.60 billion, is a leading networking equipment provider that primarily sells Ethernet switches and software to data centers.
+Its flagship product is its extensible operating system, or EOS, which runs a single image across all of its devices.
+Since its founding in 2004, Arista Networks Inc has steadily gained market share, focusing on high-speed applications.
+With Microsoft and Meta Platforms among its largest customers, the company derives roughly three-quarters of its sales from North America, showcasing its strong foothold in the region.

 Financial Strength Breakdown

-According to the Financial Strength rating, Arista Networks Inc's robust balance sheet exhibits resilience against financial volatility, reflecting prudent management of capital structure.
-With an Altman Z-Score of 20.79, Arista Networks Inc exhibits a strong defense against financial distress, highlighting its robust financial stability.
-With a favorable Debt-to-Revenue ratio of 0.01, Arista Networks Inc's strategic handling of debt solidifies its financial health.
+Arista Networks Inc's robust balance sheet exhibits resilience against financial volatility, reflecting prudent management of capital structure.
+With an Altman Z-Score of 21.24, Arista Networks Inc exhibits a strong defense against financial distress, highlighting its robust financial stability.
+Additionally, with a favorable Debt-to-Revenue ratio of 0.01, Arista Networks Inc's strategic handling of debt solidifies its financial health.

 Profitability Rank Breakdown

 The Profitability Rank shows Arista Networks Inc's impressive standing among its peers in generating profit.
-Arista Networks Inc's strong Predictability Rank of 3.0 stars out of five underscores its consistent operational performance, providing investors with increased confidence.
+The company's strong Predictability Rank of 3.0 stars out of five underscores its consistent operational performance, providing investors with increased confidence.

 Growth Rank Breakdown

 Ranked highly in Growth, Arista Networks Inc demonstrates a strong commitment to expanding its business.
-The company's 3-Year Revenue Growth Rate is 22.9%, which outperforms better than 88.07% of 2,322 companies in the Hardware industry.
-Moreover, Arista Networks Inc has seen a robust increase in its earnings before interest, taxes, depreciation, and amortization (EBITDA) over the past few years.
-Specifically, the three-year growth rate stands at 24.7, and the rate over the past five years is 29.6.
-This trend accentuates the company's continued capability to drive growth.
+The company's 3-Year Revenue Growth Rate is 22.9%, which outperforms better than 88.07% of companies in the Hardware industry.
+Moreover, Arista Networks Inc has seen a robust increase in its earnings before interest, taxes, depreciation, and amortization (EBITDA) over the past few years, with a three-year growth rate of 24.7 and a five-year rate of 29.6, accentuating the company's continued capability to drive growth.

 Next Steps

 Considering Arista Networks Inc's financial strength, profitability, and growth metrics, the GF Score highlights the firm's unparalleled position for potential outperformance.
-Investors seeking to capitalize on such robust financial health and promising growth trajectory should consider the insights provided by the GF Score.
-For those looking to explore further, GuruFocus Premium members can find more companies with strong GF Scores using the following screener link: GF Score Screen.
+Investors looking for similar opportunities can explore more companies with strong GF Scores using the GF Score Screen.
+As Arista Networks Inc continues to innovate and expand, it remains a compelling choice for value investors seeking growth and stability in the dynamic tech sector.

 This article, generated by GuruFocus, is designed to provide general insights and is not tailored financial advice.
 Our commentary is rooted in historical data and analyst projections, utilizing an impartial methodology, and is not intended to serve as specific investment guidance.
 It does not formulate a recommendation to purchase or divest any stock and does not consider individual investment objectives or financial circumstances.
 Our objective is to deliver long-term, fundamental data-driven analysis.
 Be aware that our analysis might not incorporate the most recent, price-sensitive company announcements or qualitative information.
 GuruFocus holds no position in the stocks mentioned herein.